Bill Musselman: Portland Trail Blazers (NBA)

-Personality

-Passion for the game
+Coaching style and legacy

-While coach of the Cleveland Cavaliers, Musselman, whom The New York Times once described as "hot tempered," was criticized for his "disciplinary tactics," according to the Times.
-During his stint as coach of the ABA's Virginia Squires, Musselman "antagonized so-called problem players...and docile ones," according to a January 3, 1981, article in The New York Times.
+During his stint as coach of the ABA's Virginia Squires, Musselman "antagonized so-called problem players ... and docile ones," according to a January 3, 1981, article in The New York Times.
 Musselman claimed "the only time I yell is before a game and at halftime," explaining that his passion helps players give "maximum effort every second."

-NBA coach Flip Saunders was quoted in the St. Paul Pioneer Press the day after Musselman died.
-Of Musselman, Saunders said, "In anything he did, he had great passion."

-In Charley Walters' December 23, 2012, column in the St. Paul Pioneer Press, Oklahoma City Thunder head coach Scott Brooks is quoted as saying, "One of the things I've taken from [Bill Musselman] is doing it every day, being consistent and never changing -- always stick with what you do.
+In Charley Walters' December 23, 2012, column in the St. Paul Pioneer Press, Oklahoma City Thunder head coach Scott Brooks is quoted as saying, "One of the things I've taken from [Bill Musselman] is doing it every day, being consistent and never changing—always stick with what you do.
 He was a creature of habit.
 He drove the same way to get to practice, the same way to get to the airport.
 Our practices were so consistent.
 I wouldn't be in my position today if he hadn't taken me on as a CBA player.
 He taught me the ropes, how to play with toughness.
-There were no excuses with him -- you had to play hard every night."
+There were no excuses with him—you had to play hard every night."

-Sense of fairness
+Musselman was known for his intensity.
+He was once quoted as saying, "Defeat is worse than death because you have to live with defeat."

 According to former CBA coach Charley Rosen, Musselman possessed an "admirable sense of fairness."
-In an ESPN.com article, Rosen describes a scene after a game between Rosen's CBA team and Musselman's Tampa Bay club:
+In an ESPN.com article, Rosen described a scene in which Musselman berated referees for being unfair to the opposing team.
+Musselman reportedly said, "'If I can't win a game fairly, then I'd rather lose'".

-"We were involved in a tight game at Tampa Bay.
-Late in the fourth quarter, one of the refs called three charging fouls on my best player, Cedric Henderson, and the Thrillers eventually won on a buzzer-beating shot by the late 'Fast' Eddie Johnson.
-Instead of celebrating his victory, Bill followed the refs off the court to their locker room, screaming that they had 'screwed Charley out of the win.'
-He continued to kick and pound his fists on the closed locker room door, raging for another 10 minutes.
-'If I can't win a game fairly, then I'd rather lose.'"